Oxygen-induced Fe surface segregation at the $L1_0$-FePd(001)/graphene heterointerface for spintronics devices: a

 For decades, heterointerfaces between such ferromagnetic alloys and two-dimensional (2D) materials, such as graphene (Gr), have been investigated as magnetic tunnel junctions (MTJs) \cite{hashmi2020graphene, robertson2023comparing}, which are essential components of STT-MRAM.
-Previously, Naganuma~\textit{et al.} have reported the experimental synthesis of heterointerfaces between FePd and Gr (FePd/Gr) using chemical vapor deposition (CVD) techniques \cite{naganuma2020perpendicular}.
+Previously, Naganuma~\textit{et al.} have reported the experimental synthesis of heterointerfaces between FePd and graphene (FePd/Gr) using chemical vapor deposition (CVD) techniques \cite{naganuma2020perpendicular}.
 Scanning transmission electron microscopy (STEM) observations indicate the existence of atomically flat and uniform coverage \cite{naganuma2022unveiling}.
-First-principles calculations have also been performed to study the atomic structure, electronic, and magnetic states \cite{uemoto2022density}, as well as spin transport characteristics that represent magnetic resistance (MR) performance \cite{adachi2024transport}.
+First-principles calculations have also been performed to study the atomic structure and the electronic and magnetic states \cite{uemoto2022density}, as well as spin transport characteristics that represent magnetic resistance (MR) performance \cite{adachi2024transport}.
 The sandwich junction structure composed of FePd and multilayer graphene, referred to as "FePd/m-Gr/FePd," demonstrates a significant MR ratio, reaching the order of $10^2~\%$.
-However, the atomic composition of a bare or Gr-covered FePd surface remains inadequately understood.
-Usually, an iron-based $L1_0$-ordered binary alloy consists of alternately stacked Fe and another metal along the $[001]$ axis; the composition of the topmost surface layer significantly affects the interfacial magnetic anisotropy \cite{hammar2022theoretical}, which is also essential in MRAM applications.
-Our recent experimental and theoretical investigations indicate that the topmost layer of a Gr-covered FePd surface is primarily consists of Fe atoms \cite{naganuma2020perpendicular, naganuma2022unveiling, naganuma2023jpcc, uemoto2022density, adachi2024transport}, despite some reports suggesting the instability of Fe-terminated surfaces in similar $L1_0$ alloys without Gr.
-For example, in the case of $L1_0$ FePt, Taniguchi \textit{et al.} have theoretically found that Pt termination is more stable than formation of Fe \cite{taniguchi2008theoretical}.
-Moreover, Dannenberg \textit{et al.} have similarly found the stability of Pt-terminated surfaces in $L1_0$ and $L1_1$ phases of CoPt and MnPt \cite{dannenberg2009surface}.
-Theoretical calculations have also shown that at the FePt/MgO heterointerface, Fe-terminated atoms are energetically more stable \cite{taniguchi2008theoretical}.
-We consider that the origin of these discrepancies lies in the chemical bonding energy between the topmost metallic atoms and the covering 2D material or oxygen in atmosphere.
+However, the atomic composition of a bare or graphene-covered FePd surface remains inadequately understood.
+Usually, an iron-based $L1_0$-ordered binary alloy consists of alternately stacked Fe and another metal along the $[001]$ axis; therefore, the surface termination problem discussed above directly applies to the FePd(001) surface, and the composition of the topmost layer is also essential in MRAM applications.
+Our recent experimental and theoretical investigations indicate that the topmost layer of a graphene-covered FePd surface primarily consists of Fe atoms \cite{naganuma2020perpendicular, naganuma2022unveiling, naganuma2023jpcc, uemoto2022density, adachi2024transport}, which appears to contradict the noble-metal termination expected for bare $L1_0$-alloy surfaces in vacuum \cite{taniguchi2008theoretical, dannenberg2009surface}.
+A related theoretical study has indicated that Fe termination becomes energetically favorable at the FePt/MgO heterointerface \cite{taniguchi2008theoretical}, suggesting that the stable termination of an $L1_0$ alloy can be reversed by the chemical environment of its surface.
+We consider that the origin of these discrepancies lies in the chemical bonding energy between the topmost metallic atoms and the covering 2D material or oxygen in the atmosphere.